AKingDebased/the-field-of-dreams/TheLabyrinth/README.md

 ##### checkCollision() and overloading

-i had a very bloody and protracted struggle with `checkCollision()`.  initially, the idea was to have one `checkCollision()` method with generic parameters in `Player.java` and `Monster.java` that could be used to detect monster/obstacle and player/obstacle collisions respectively. the issue with that came up with this method in `Player.java`:
+i had a very bloody and protracted struggle with `checkCollision()`.  initially, the idea was to have one `checkCollision()` method with generic parameters in `Player.java` and `Monster.java` that could be used to detect monster/obstacle and player/obstacle collisions respectively. the issue with that came up with this now method in `Player.java`:

 ```
 public <T extends GameObject> void checkCollision(T target){
 	if (getX() == target.getX() && getY() == target.getY()){
 		if (target instanceof Monster){